jxnpass/GlucCog-Final/README.md

 | CS_2_1     |  Water   | ShortVisit | TreatmentVisitFirst | AVL | -.52 | 33 | 90 | 163.5 | 57.90 | 21.6 | $\cdots$ |
 | $\vdots$   | $\vdots$ |   $\vdots$  | $\vdots$ | $\vdots$ | $\vdots$   | $\vdots$ |   $\vdots$  | $\vdots$ | $\vdots$ | $\vdots$ | $\ddots$ |

-A comprehensive table of what each variable name, type, and description is can be found here.
+A comprehensive table of what each variable name, type, and description is can be found in [VAR_DESC.md](VAR_DESC.md).

 ### [Outputs](./Outputs)